Inbound Proxy

 sniffing: SniffingObject

-2. If sniffing is not set up, Xray will receive a connection request for 1.2.3.4, which cannot be used for routing based on domain rules.
+- If sniffing is not configured, the connection request received by Xray is for 1.2.3.4, which cannot be used for routing traffic based on domain rules.

-3. When enable in sniffing is set to true, Xray will sniff the domain name, abc.com, from the traffic data when processing the traffic of this connection.
+enabledin sniffing is set totrue, Xray will sniff the domain name, i.e., abc.com, from the traffic data when processing this connection. - Xray will reset 1.2.3.4 to abc.com.
+The routing can then divert traffic according to the domain rules.

 SniffingObject